 - Copy an existing file nav file, or create a new nav file.

-- Customize the new nav file with the categories and docs you want, using the structure of existing nav files as a template.
+- Customize the new nav file with the categories and docs you want, using the standard nav file formatting and indenting.
 For more on structure, see nav format.

 - In the nav file location where you want to locate it, add the